WE makes doing good, doable. And we’re proud to be doing it differently.

 WE are Social Entrepeneurs

 Remember when WE promised not to bombard you with paid TV ads soliciting donations, where a large percent raised goes to pay for more costly TV ads?
 ME to WE, our social enterprise, makes that promise possible.
-WE Charity doesn’t pay for telemarketers, street canvassers, unsolicited mass mailings, fundraising galas, third-party fundraising companies, or other practices common to traditional charities.
+WE Charity doesn’t pay for street canvassers, fundraising galas or other practices common to traditional charities.
 Those methods are costly, often forking over a good portion of donations to pay for fundraising.

-Instead of only relying on outside funding, our co-founders launched a social enterprise to further the social mission.
-ME to WE Social Enterprise supports WE Charity both financially, and by addressing the root causes of poverty, but with a business model.
+In addition to working with so many amazing young people, educators and partners, we created a unique and innovative approach to furthering our social mission – we launched a social enterprise!
+ME to WE Social Enterprise supports WE Charity financially, and by addressing the root causes of poverty through encouraging consumer choices that make an impact.
 For example, ME to WE’s Fairtrade chocolate brings better income to farmers in Ecuador, boosting the local economy by creating employment.
 And, a portion of every bar sold goes directly back to our WE Villages projects in the very same communities where the farmers live.
 It’s called a closed-loop system, and it doubles the impact, solving the root of the problem on multiple fronts.

 In case you’re wondering why this doesn’t happen more often—it’s very common in Europe, although not as established in North America.
 ME to WE blazed a trail over ten years ago in Canada, navigating complicated legal structures and regulations.
 We won’t bore you with bureaucracy and governance, but a retired Supreme Court Justice was called in to help, as well as two of Canada’s top law firms (pro bono), and a former Canadian Prime Minister.
 A governance structure was approved by the Ontario Public Guardian Trustee and continues today with strong oversight and reporting to the WE Charity Board of Directors.